 Access to the holdings of the University Libraries is through the Webcat online catalog from any computer on the SU campus network and from off-campus over the Internet.
 Materials in all formats may be found in the catalog, including, books, scores, periodicals, recordings and other A/V materials.
 Many older LP recordings are listed only in the card catalog in the Media Center.
 If you require assistance with the catalog, please consult with a librarian.

 Faculty may use the online catalog to identify journals and periodicals found in the Library, complete with holdings information for each title.
 In addition, the E-Resource Locator lists all print titles received by the Library, as well as more than 75,000 electronic journals found in library database collections.
-If you have questions regarding online journals and periodicals, please consult with a librarian.
+If you have question regarding online journals and periodicals, please consult with a librarian.

 Full reference and research assistance is available in the Smith Library.
 The principal contacts are David McKinney and Cindy Thomas (undergraduate programs) and Rosemary Green (graduate programs).
 Denise Blake, in the Health Sciences Library, also provides reference assistance for that collection.
 The demand for research assistance can be intense at times during the semester, so you may wish to make an appointment with a librarian if you have consultation needs that are extensive.